 The relationship of demand and supply that results in real rent stability.

-This definition moves the concept of market equilibrium from a theoretical condition to a tangible, measurable condition with practical applications.
+This definition moves the concept of market equilibrium from a theoretical condition to one with practical applications.

 Linking Equilibrium to Rents

 There is an abundance of published research linking vacancy to equilibrium and equilibrium to rents.
-Possibly the first to connect the three was Smith (1974) in concluding that there is some level of vacancy that is associated with market equilibrium, “at which rents are in equilibrium”.
+Possibly the first to connect the three was Smith (1974) concluding that there is some level of vacancy that is associated with market equilibrium, “at which rents are in equilibrium”.

 Smith’s later collaboration with Rosen (1983) postulated that a real estate market in equilibrium means a vacancy rate at which rent changes equal zero.
-Numerous subsequent studies expressed the same conclusion but in various ways: that rate of vacancy that provides landlords with no incentive to adjust rents (Jud & Frew 1990), (Mueller 1999) and others; the vacancy rate where effective demand is equal to effective supply (Clapp 1993); a market is in equilibrium when there is no tendency toward changes in prices or quantities (McDonald & McMillen 2011).
+Numerous subsequent studies expressed the same conclusion but in different ways: that rate of vacancy that provides landlords with no incentive to adjust rents (Jud & Frew 1990), (Mueller 1999) and others; the vacancy rate where effective demand is equal to effective supply (Clapp 1993); a market is in equilibrium when there is no tendency toward changes in prices or quantities (McDonald & McMillen 2011).

 Classical economic theory supports the premise that if there is market disequilibrium due to excess supply, there will be downward pressure on rental rates, which produces new effective demand for the vacant space.
 If the disequilibrium is due to excess demand, there will be upward pressure on rental rates until the relative demand is diminished (via higher rents or additional delivered space).
 Consistent with this theory, there must be some level of vacancy - equilibrium vacancy - that is associated with no upward or downward pressure on real rents.